-As of right now, Windows is the most used operating system for computers that gets used in all kinds of devices including both laptops and desktops.
+Windows is the most used operating system for computers that gets used in all kinds of devices, including both laptops and desktops.
 It is a highly feature-rich operating system that offers all kinds of features and options to the user.

 But in order to offer these various kinds of things, Windows has a lot of system files that you can find on your computer.
-One such kind of folder or data that you can find on your computer and its drivers is the system volume information folder.
+The system volume information folder is one such kind of folder or data that you can find on your computer and its drivers.

-Since it can take up a lot of space, today we are here to tell you about what is System Volume Information folder.
-You can also learn other things like how to delete system volume information after going through this article until the end.
+Since it can take up a lot of space, today we tell you that the System Volume Information folder is.
+You can also learn how to delete system volume information after going through this article until the end.